-It might seem a little confusing, but your developing baby’s development is measured either by weeks, or months, which are divided into trimesters.
+It might seem a little confusing, but your developing baby’s development is measured either by weeks or months.
+These are divided into three pregnancy stages called trimesters.

 By week six, the left and right hemispheres of your developing baby’s brain start to become distinct.
 But it’s not just the brain that is taking shape; by the end of the second month, your developing baby is developing his heart and circulatory system.
 That means his heart starts to beat inside of you – in fact, your developing baby’s heart beats two times faster than your own!